Club Soda Vs Soda Water They’re Actually Quite Different In 2023

 Carbonated waters come in several forms.
 The most common products are club soda, soda water, seltzer water, mineral water, and tonic water.
 All of these are healthy assuming that there are no added sugars and flavorings.
 The major differences are these:

 Seltzer water is kind of the same as soda water if there are no added, commercial ingredients to it.
-However, seltzer water is artificially carbonated while soda water is not; it is sourced from springs that have naturally carbonated water.
+However, seltzer water is made from artificially carbonated while soda water is made differently; it is found or made from springs that have a naturally style carbonated water.

 Mineral water also comes from a spring but it is processed in either flat or carbonated water.
 While soda water is only produced as carbonated and no other options.

 Tonic water is similar to club soda.
 The primary difference is that tonic water contains more additives and calories.
 It also has a bitter flavor because of its quinine content.
 And since it has a bitter taste, it usually contains added sugar or sweeteners.

 The best way to answer this is, club soda, seltzer, sparkling, and tonic water are all different types of carbonated drinks – but as we have described above only use natural waters with no or minimal additives for body hydration.